Your brand might have started strong, but even the mightiest brands can get weak over time.

 1. Letting your work speak for itself

 Many business owners think, “If we do great work, people will notice.”
 Maybe.
-But you will have a better chance of being noticed if you get your work out there, toot your own horn a bit.
+But you will have a better chance of being noticed if you get your work out there and toot your own horn a bit.

 You might think that your work can speak for itself and show your prospects how good your company is.
 But images can’t talk, and neither can your projects, so what good are they for a prospective client who’s looking for the perfect contractor?